Improving the Michigan Tech Formula SAE Design Process 2019-01-0807

 As a student organization, Formula SAE membership has a two to three year turnover rate.
 This limited organizational memory results in redesign rather than re-use of parts.
 Simple parts are easier to re-model than manually search a directory structure for an existing design.
 This redundant work is wasted effort and is often results in repeating poor design features that had been improved by previous team members.

-Michigan Tech Formula SAE has worked with PARTsolutions to implement a CAD database to enable easy access to a catalog of parts that team members have designed for previous cars as well as designs for purchased commercial and industrial standard parts like bearings and fasteners.
-Students input part type, dimensional, and performance specifications as search criteria for existing parts.
+Michigan Tech Formula SAE is working with CADENAS PARTsolutions to deploy an “Authoritative Source” of supplier and standard parts in a 3D CAD catalog to enable easy access to a catalog of parts that team members have designed for previous cars, as well as designs for purchased commercial and industrial standard parts like bearings and fasteners.
+Students input part type, dimensional, and performance specifications as search criteria for existing parts, driving “design intent”.
 Design effort is engaged only when there is no existing design that meets the specifications.
-PARTsolutions helps capture team knowledge and promotes reuse of good designs enabling the team to direct more effort to improve designs that are not meeting requirements.
+CADENAS PARTsolutions helps capture team knowledge and promotes reuse of good designs enabling the team to direct more effort to improve designs that are not meeting requirements.